 Osaka Castle

 Though Osaka Castle was originally built in 1583, the main castle tower was destroyed by fire and the modern building is a 1931 reconstruction.
 Inside the castle a museum guides you through Osaka’s medieval past and there are superb views from the top of the castle.
-The park surrounding the castle is a popular recreation spot and especially so in the cherry blossom season.
+The park surrounding the castle is a popular recreation spot and especially beautiful in cherry blossom season.

 Universal Studios Japan